Things to Do in Wicklow: The Garden County's Hidden Treasures

 This woodland walk combines natural beauty with contemporary art installations that change seasonally.
 The name comes from the narrow gorge where the River Vartry drops 100 meters, creating a roaring sound early settlers attributed to supernatural forces.

-Wicklow folklore claims a chieftain's daughter was abducted by the devil here but escaped by tricking him into changing into a horse, which she then rode to exhaustion.
+Local folklore claims that a chieftain's daughter was abducted by the devil here but escaped by tricking him into changing into a horse, which she then rode to exhaustion.
 The waterfall's distinctive red stones are said to be stained with the devil's blood.

 Event Calendar